brendan-stephens/pg-chaos/README.md

   * Explicitly set the data generation [steps](https://www.postgresql.org/docs/current/pgbench.html#PGBENCH-INIT-OPTIONS)

 **Aiven Handling**:<br>
-Service will move to read-only at the high-watermark.
+Service will move to read-only at the high-watermark.<br>
+The serivice can be returned to read-write for maintenance.

 ```
 [postgresql-16][29-1] pid=82,user=,db=,app=,client= LOG: parameter "default_transaction_read_only" changed to "on"